MFD is a utility processor whose primary functions are:

 \COLnn - Position to column nn of the output image.
 If the image is already beyond that column the \COL will be ignored unless it was flagged to force it: \*COLnn.

 \CL+nn - Advance the column position by nn characters.

 Several item names beyond those already defined are available for editing special fields.
-They are for custom output editing only, and not for testing in Spec4-n.
+Unless included under Spec4-n item testing, such as QFN, they are for custom output editing only.

 \QFC - Edit Qualifier*Filename(F-Cycle) - maximum length 30.

 \QFN - Edit Qualifier*Filename - maximum length 25.

 \DQF - Edit Directory#Qualifier*Filename(F-Cycle) - maximum length 37.

 \DQN - Edit Directory#Qualifier*Filename - maximum length 32.

 If QFC or DQF is preceded with "*" in Multi-File or F-Cycle mode, the filename will be edited with its relative F-Cycle.

 \UQF - Edit @USE name if given in Single-File mode; else, use \QFC.